powsybl/powsybl-optimizer/open-reac/README.md

 ### 1 Overview

 The reactive optimal power flow (OPF) is implemented with AMPL.
-Its goal is to propose values for all voltage and reactive equipment and controllers of the grid (voltage set point of generating units, shunts, transformers ratios...).
+Its goal is to compute voltage values on each point of the network as well as control values for reactive equipment and controllers of the grid (voltage set point of generating units, shunts, transformers ratios...).

-In a grid development study, you decide new equipments, new generating units, new substations, new loads, you set values for active and reactive loads, you set values for active power generation and HVDC flows.
+In a grid development study, you decide new equipment, new generating units, new substations, new loads, you set values for active and reactive loads, you set values for active power generation and HVDC flows.
 Then if you wish to do AC powerflow simulations with N-1 analysis, you need